josefs/meta-paper/paper.md

       -> Pull sh b
 ~~~

+`zipWith` corresponds to the standard list function of the same name.
 `fromFunction` takes an index function and an extent and constructs a
 Pull array. `foldS` performs a sequential fold on the outer dimension
 of an array with at least one dimension, and returns an array that has